Get exclusive premium content! Sign up for a membership now!

 The shooter will apply rear pressure to the trigger and hear the loudest sound on the gun range.
 This sound is the click of the pin in an empty chamber.

 This causes many to run out of time for qualification.
-Ideally, run the bolt action slow and smooth.
+Ideally, run the bolt action slowly and smoothly.

 11. Rifles 101 – Move the Shooter or the Rifle

-When we talk about the position of the shooter, prone and sitting comes first to our mind.
-However, there's another type of position we need to talk about with new rifle shooters.
+When we talk about the position of the shooter, prone and sitting come first to our mind.
+However, there’s another type of position we need to talk about with new rifle shooters.

 It’s the relation between the gun and the shooter, and the gun and the target.
 This subject can probably (and should) take about ten articles to cover to do it justice.